theMHD-120/MicroLab-Spring2025/README.md

 - PDF [link](https://drive.google.com/file/d/1BeG_RS_Gz6lEs-Fwlk0MNjOd7dRL7jte/view?usp=sharing)

 **Tests performed:**
-- Switch between RGB colors by fading
+- Switching between RGB colors with fading
   - Using a potentiometer as analog input
   - Input range value (as digital value): 0-1023
 - Setting up the duty cycle for an output device (LED, armature or ...) with Photocell and monitor the input voltage & digital value